starshipfactory/ansible/readme.md

 Ansible Scripts for Infrastructure at SF
 ========================================

-This ansible repo currenlty defines the installation of the various raspberryPis around the starship factory.
-They include the info screen and the octoprint raspberries.
+This ansible repo currently defines the installation of the various machines in the starship factory.

 Usage:
 ------
+Decrypt the ansible variable file with ansible-vault: ansible-vault

 To deploy everywhere and everything: ansible-playbook -i inventory site.yml -u root